google/xls/docs_src/dslx_std.md

 function" versus "something that has special abilities beyond normal functions, e.g. special side-effects".

+!!!
+NOTE
-NOTE: A brief note on "Parallel Primitives": the DSL is expected to grow additional support for use of high-level parallel primitives over time, adding operators for order-insensitive reductions, scans, groupings, and similar.
+    A brief note on "Parallel Primitives": the DSL is expected to grow additional support for use of high-level parallel primitives over time, adding operators for order-insensitive reductions, scans, groupings, and similar.
 By making these operations known to the compiler in their high level form, we potentially enable optimizations and analyses on their higher level ("lifted") form.
 As of now, `map` is the sole parallel-primitive-oriented built-in.

 ### `add_with_carry`